Where has Renew Newcastle come from?

 Unless the building has all the relevant council permissions and approvals for residential use we are unable to let anyone live in them.
 In most cases buildings that are suitable for residential use are being lived in already and aren’t the ones we’re targeting.

 I’m from out of town, how easy would it be to do something in Newcastle?

 Renew Newcastle has a goal not only of nurturing the best projects in Newcastle but also of luring the best projects to Newcastle.

-Newcastle it is Australia’s second oldest and 7th largest city.
-It’s is a larger city than Canberra, Darwin or Hobart.
+Newcastle is Australia’s second oldest and seventh largest city.
+It’s a larger city than Canberra, Darwin or Hobart.
 It is at the mouth of the Hunter River (of Hunter Valley wines fame – the vineyards are half an hour away) and about 150km North of Sydney.
 The population of the Hunter region is about half a million people so there is a large local community to support creative projects.

 If that hasn’t sold you on relocation: most of the properties that are being activated by Renew Newcastle are less than ten minutes walk from the beach.
 We’ll probably forgive you if you close up for an hour at lunchtime to go surfing or swimming.

 If you are thinking about relocating, it is tricky for us to be able to guarantee a space and then wait for any length of time for you to relocate, so do have that in mind – you will need to be quick!
 But Renew Newcastle spaces are definitely open to people from out of town, and we will try to assist where we can!

 I’m interested in starting a Renew-style initiative in my own town.
 How do I get started?

 We receive regular enquiries about how people can set up similar initiatives in their own city or town and we are always keen to give advice and share our experience where we can.
 See the Copy the Model page as a starting point.

 I can't find the answer to my question here?